How to Write a Résumé

 All in all, a resume is a big deal when it comes to applying for a job.
 Even more important is how you display your information in a simple fashion that gets the point across to the hiring manager.
 Your focus is to remove all excuses for them and ensure they hire you.

 I have provided a free resume template which you can use for your next career application.
-If you clicked down the popup you can reopen at at bottom left and get that free resume template.
-Enjoy!
+Get that free resume template: Click Here